-Victims will be encouraged to allow us to share information with other agencies, including the police and local authority departments, to ensure that the full range of civil and criminal remedies can be pursued.
+Confidentiality - Victims will be encouraged to allow us to share information with other agencies, including the police and local authority departments, to ensure that the full range of civil and criminal remedies can be pursued.
 All information however provided by the victim will be treated with confidence, and will only be passed to external agencies with prior consent.
 There may be exceptions to this is where we consider a child is at risk in any situation or if there is a high risk of serious harm to anyone.

-The Housing Services Director will approve any disclosure without the victim's consent.
+The Head of Housing Management & Customer Service will approve any disclosure without the victim's consent.